websanco/liferay-learn/docs/dxp/latest/en/content-authoring-and-management/page-performance-and-accessibility/analyze-seo-and-accessibility-on-pages.md

 The Page Audit tool is enabled by default, but you need to complete the tool configuration before running a Page audit.
 This configuration requires:

-- Your PageSpeed Insights API key --- Google requires this key to use PageSpeed Insights in an automated way and for running multiple queries per second.
+- Your PageSpeed Insights API key.
+Google requires this key to use PageSpeed Insights in an automated way and for running multiple queries per second.
 To create this API key, see [Get Started with the PageSpeed Insights API](https://developers.google.com/speed/docs/insights/v5/get-started) in the Google documentation.
-- Your Preferred audit Strategy ---  By default, the Page Audit tool uses a mobile strategy, but you can also configure a desktop strategy to analyze your Pages.
+- Your Preferred audit Strategy.
+By default, the Page Audit tool uses a mobile strategy, but you can also configure a desktop strategy to analyze your Pages.
 The mobile strategy includes additional rules for auditing your content on small screens.
 The strategy you choose applies to every Page audit, so if you wish to audit the mobile and desktop versions of your Page, you must run each audit strategy separately.

 ![Configure the Page Audit tool API key and audit strategy](./analyze-seo-and-accessibility-on-pages/images/01.png)